← Articles

 Before op-amps became cheap, engineers used discrete transistors as buffers.
 You may still encounter these in legacy designs or high-speed applications.

 For most maker projects, the op-amp voltage follower is the best choice.
-It has unity gain with no voltage offset, extremely high input impedance, and costs under $0.30 in DIP-8 form.
+It has unity gain with no voltage offset, extremely high input impedance, and costs under a dollar in DIP-8 form.